menckend/dcnodatg/README.md

 #### As a Python script

-You'll need to install dcnodatg with pip or find some other way to make the gns3_worker.py module accessible to your interpreter.
+You'll need to install dcnodatg with pip or find some other way to make the modules in dcnodatg accessible to your interpreter.
+When run as a script, the dcnodatg.p_to_v function will prompt you interactively for any parameters that you did not include when invoking it.

 ##### To run interactively